Everyone knows that a good night's sleep prepares you for the day.

 Tryptophan is one of many amino acids found in protein foods.

-In your body, amino acids are used to make proteins, but they also serve other functions ( 1 ).
+In your body, amino acids are used to make proteins but also serve other functions ( 1 ).

-For example, they are necessary to make several important molecules that aid in signaling.
+For example, they are necessary to produce several important molecules that support signal transmission.

-In particular, tryptophan can be converted into a molecule called 5-HTP (5-hydroxytryptophan) which is used to make serotonin and melatonin ( 2 , 3 ) .
+Specifically, tryptophan can be converted into a molecule called 5-HTP (5-hydroxytryptophan), which is used to produce serotonin and melatonin ( 2 , 3 ).

-Melatonin is now a hormone that is primarily involved in your sleep-wake cycle ( 6 ).
+Meanwhile, melatonin is a hormone that is primarily involved in your sleep-wake cycle ( 6 ).

-Overall, tryptophan and the molecules it produces are essential for the optimal functioning of your body.
+Overall, tryptophan and the molecules it produces are essential for your body to function optimally.

 SUMMARY

-Tryptophan is an amino acid that can be converted into several important molecules, including serotonin and melatonin.
-Tryptophan and the molecules it produces affect many functions in the body, including sleep, mood and behavior.
+Tryptophan is an amino acid that can be converted into several important molecules, including serotonin and melatonin .
+Tryptophan and the molecules it produces influence many functions in the body, including sleep, mood and behavior.

 Effects on mood, behavior and cognition

-Although tryptophan has many functions, its influence on the brain is particularly noteworthy.
+Although tryptophan has many functions, its influence on the brain is particularly notable.

 Low amounts are linked to mood disorders!